Check out the new Antigua SkyCam Weather Station

 AntiguaDailyPhoto and ClimaYa joined forces to launch the Antigua Skycam weather station, the first of its kind in Guatemala.
 The Antigua Skycam is a weather station that takes a picture every five minutes during daylight hours, about 30 minutes before sunrise and 30 minutes after sunset, and keeps track of several weather measurements every single minute, including the most obvious, the temperature.
 On top of that, a time-lapsed video is generated at the end of the day with every single photo and temperature of the day.

 Okay, so how do you access and watch the Antigua Skycam?
-On the web, point your browser to http://bsky.co/e/jpxnrKmnqZKkqZmp or you can download the Bloomsky App for iOS or Android and favourite the Antigua Skycam so you can see the latest picture or watch the time-lapsed video of the day and wish you were here!
+On the web, point your browser to Antigua Skycam or you can also download the Bloomsky App for iOS or Android and favorite the Antigua Skycam so you can see the latest picture or watch the time-lapsed video of the day and wish you were here!

 © 2017 – 2020, Rudy Giron.
 All rights reserved.